luizcaixeta/Real-Estate-Pricing-in-New-York/README.md

 ## 🏠 NYC Real Estate Price Prediction

-In this project, we used a database from the website kaggle.com for Airbnb in New York.
-For a more advanced study, the real estate values ​​are related to data not contained in the database, such as: the crime rate in each neighborhood, the proximity of the properties to tourist attractions, subway stations and bus stops, in addition to extracting the number of bedrooms in each property through the name of the listing.
+In this project, we used a Kaggle dataset of Airbnb listings in New York City.
+We enhanced the analysis by incorporating external data that is not included in the dataset, such as:

++ Crime rates per neighborhood
++ Proximity to tourist attractions, subway stations, and bus stops
++ Extracting the number of bedrooms from the property names

 ## 📈 Project Objective